Fact Sheets And Publications

 Nutrient pollution often leads to large daily fluctuations in dissolved oxygen levels.
 Dissolved oxygen is used by fish and shellfish to breathe.
 Organisms that can escape the potentially lethal low dissolved oxygen levels leave, while those organisms that cannot leave typically die.
 Thus, nutrient pollution is often associated with fish and shellfish kills.
 As water quality declines, an ecosystem’s species diversity and abundance also decline.
 Other negative characteristics of nutrient pollution include poor water clarity, foul odors, insect problems, and shallow depths that impede water flow and boat navigation.

 The Delaware Department of Natural Resources and Environmental Control (DNREC) has established nutrient criteria to establish the health of the ecosystem for portions of Delaware’s Inland Bays, which are an important estuarine habitat.
-During the growing season for aquatic vegetation (approximately March 1 - October 31), the tidal portions of Indian River Bay, Rehoboth Bay, and Little Assawoman Bay must have average dissolved inorganic N concentrations less than 0.14 milligrams per liter (mg/L) and average dissolved inorganic P concentrations less than 0.01 mg/L to be considered healthy (DNREC, 2011).
+During the growing season for aquatic vegetation (approximately March 1 - October 31), the tidal portions of Indian River Bay, Rehoboth Bay, and Little Assawoman Bay must have average dissolved inorganic N concentrations less than 0.14 milligrams per liter (mg/L) and average dissolved inorganic P concentrations less than 0.01 mg/L to be considered healthy (7 DE Admin.
+Code § 7401).

 For the freshwater streams within Delaware, concentration threshold values are utilized to assess if a waterway is impaired by nutrients.
-The threshold for N is 3.0 mg/L Total Nitrogen.
-For P the threshold is between 0.1 and 0.2 mg/L Total Phosphorus.
-When concentrations are observed above these values, other symptoms of nutrient pollution especially low dissolved oxygen concentrations, are also often present.
+The threshold for N is 3.0 mg/L total N. For P, the threshold is between 0.1 and 0.2 mg/L total P. When nutrient concentrations are observed above these values, other symptoms of nutrient pollution, especially low dissolved oxygen concentrations, are also often present.

 Delaware’s Water Resources